 Engaging Experience: Retreat to the enchanting Inkaterra El Pueblo Hotel, nestled in a riverside cloud forest at the base of Machu Picchu for an overnight stay.

 Accommodation: Inkaterra El Pueblo Hotel – 1 night

-Day 5 – Sunrise at Machu Picchu
+Day 7 - Morning at Machu Picchu and Return to Cuzco

 *Prices are per person based on double occupancy, are subject to availability at time of booking, and may change without notice.
+Price given based on Feb 13 – Apr.
+24, 2014 departure dates; rates for other departure dates may be higher.
 Single supplement may apply.
 Except for packages including air transportation, unless stated otherwise, airfare, taxes and government fees are not included.
 Offers valid for new bookings only.
 Member Benefits are per person and apply to first and second traveler only.
 Member Benefits are available only with advertised fare and are subject to change without notice.
 Your travel arrangements may be modified or canceled subject to the travel providers’ policies.
 Blackout dates and other restrictions may apply.
 We make every effort for accuracy at time of printing but reserve the right to correct errors.
 AAA Travel strongly recommends the purchase of trip protection insurance.
 Except for packages including air transportation, fares may not reflect additional fuel supplement or port charges and vary by provider.